buddha-dharma/buddhism/README.md

 - What the buddha taught
 - Mastering the Core Teachings of the Buddha
 - The Mind Illuminated
-- Silence - Thich Nhat Hanh
 - The Joy of Living - Yongey Mingyur Rinpoche, Eric Swanson
+- Thich Nhat Hanh
+    - The Heart of the Buddha's Teaching
+    - Silence
 - Ajan Brahm
     - The Art of Disappearing
     - Who Ordered This Truckload of Dung?